zoumaguanxin/Geomeasurer/README.md

 # DALKO
 This a 2d laser feature detector which is more robust than falko algorithm.
 It detects the corner in laserscan.
-Compared to Flirt algorthm, it is more suitale to our expection.
+Compared to Flirt algorthm, it is more suitable to our expection.